Understanding Digital Privacy & Security

 Mass Surveillance

 Government agencies and corporations collect vast amounts of personal data through various means, including internet monitoring, metadata collection, and device tracking.
 This surveillance often occurs without user knowledge or consent.
+Organizations like the Electronic Frontier Foundation actively work to protect digital rights and combat mass surveillance.

 Data Breaches

 Cybercriminals target databases containing personal information, financial data, and credentials.
 Major breaches expose millions of users' sensitive information, leading to identity theft and financial fraud.
+Stay informed about breaches through Have I Been Pwned to monitor if your accounts have been compromised.

 Tracking & Profiling

 Companies build detailed profiles of users through cookies, fingerprinting, and cross-device tracking.
 These profiles are used for targeted advertising and can be sold to third parties without explicit consent.
+Use tools like Privacy Guides to discover privacy-respecting alternatives and protect against tracking.

 Social Engineering